-Femoral Malversion - Development & Prevention
+Femoral Malversion: Development and Prevention

 Femoral malversion (excessive femoral anteversion or femoral retroversion) is increasingly recognised as an important factor that may influence mechanical loads around the hip and development of both intra-articular and extra-articular pathologies.
 To develop effective prevention strategies, we must first understand what it is, what impact it has, and how it develops.